Mayriad/Mayriads-EH-Download-Shortcuts/README.md

 This script may be the fastest option for mass downloads, but you will need GP or credits to download archives since it is not an image crawler.

+You need to [enable mixed contents](#mixed-content) to download archives.
+Read [the troubleshooting section](#troubleshooting) if you have problems, or make a post in [the official release thread](https://forums.e-hentai.org/index.php?showtopic=229481).

 This is an premature extract from my private master script and I am not a programmer, so it is not widely tested yet and there may be limited support.
 I was not even planning to release this.

-There are settings in the code and their names are obvious enough to you to use and change.
-The behaviour of this script is also affected by your EH home settings.

-You need to [enable mixed contents](#mixed-content) to download archives.
-Read [the troubleshooting section](#troubleshooting) if you have problems, or make a post in [the official release thread](https://forums.e-hentai.org/index.php?showtopic=229481).

 You should be able to update this script directly from your userscript loader e.g., Tampermonkey, and you should do so to keep this script up to date.

+There are settings in the code and their names are obvious enough to you to use and change, but they will be reset after an update, so you will need to edit them again if they have been previously edited.

 [⇧ Back to table of contents](#table-of-contents)